 By Kerri Sparling

-Kerri Sparling is an internationally recognized diabetes advocate.
+Kerri Sparling is an internationally-recognized diabetes advocate.
 She is the creator and author of Six Until Me, established in 2005, and remains one of the most widely-read diabetes patient blogs, reaching a global audience of patients, caregivers, and industry.
-In addition to her writing, Kerri is a highly-rated speaker and has presented the patient perspective to audiences around the world.
-She works to raise awareness of diabetes, patient advocacy, and the influence of social media on health outcomes.
+In addition to her writing, Kerri is a highly-rated speaker, and has presented the patient perspective to audiences around the world.
+She works to raise awareness for diabetes, patient advocacy, and the influence of social media on health outcomes.
 Her first book, Balancing Diabetes (Spry Publishing), looks at type 1 diabetes in the context of “real life.”